RohitChintalapudi/Cric-Play/README.md

-🏏 Cric Play – A Mini Cricket Game Built with React Cric Play is an interactive, browser-based mini cricket game built using React.js.
-Each team takes turns to bat, and every player gets 6 balls to score.
-The game keeps track of each player's score, determines the winner, and allows users to start a new match with a single click.
+# 🏏 Cric Play – Mini Cricket Game in React

-🚀 Features:
+**Cric Play** is a fun and interactive mini cricket game built using **React.js**.
+Each team gets to bat, and every player faces **6 balls**.
+The game keeps track of scores, determines the winner, and allows users to restart the match with a single click.

-🎮 Turn-based gameplay with two teams
+---

-🏏 Each player gets 6 balls to play
+## 🚀 Features

-📊 Score tracking for every player and team
+- 🎮 Turn-based gameplay with two teams

-🏆 Automatic winner calculation based on total runs
+- 🏏 Each player gets 6 balls to bat

-🔁 New Game button to reset and start fresh
+- 📊 Score tracking for each player and team

-⚛️ Built with React functional components and state hooks
+- 🏆 Winner is declared automatically based on total team scores

-🛠️ Tech Stack:
+- 🔁 "New Game" button to reset and restart the match
-React.js – for UI and component-based architecture
+- ⚛️ Built with React functional components and hooks

-JavaScript (ES6+) – for game logic
+---

-HTML + CSS – for basic layout and styling
+## 🛠️ Tech Stack

-💡 Learning Highlights:
+- **React.js** – Frontend framework
-React useState and component props for managing team/player states
+- **JavaScript (ES6+)** – Game logic and interactions

-Conditional rendering and game logic inside UI
+- **HTML & CSS** – Structure and styling

-Practice with component reuse, lifting state up, and event handling
+---